 “What if Charlie wakes-up?
 What if they suddenly come after him, he’d be awake and be in danger!” she shouted in herself, while she picture-frame suddenly free and falling towards the step, she was on.

 She dropped and as she released her hands simultaneously, so did the highly pitched sound seized to rip through the house!

 Without even knowing this, she caught the picture just before it hit the corner of the step.
 Only then did she realize that it would have bounced off a few, on its way down the staircase, making as much noise as possible.

 “There’s no more painful noise.” she told herself, lying on her stomach, picture in hand – “This is getting weird!” she thought, shaking far too much, having a hard time in getting up.

-IT was difficult for Lindsay to get back the full function of her legs.
-Everysingle movement she made, reflected toa muscle in one of her legs.
-With the fear and stress she was experiencing, her clothes was completely soakedin places.
+IT WAS difficult for Lindsay to get back the full function of her legs.
+Every single movement she made, reflected a muscle in one of her legs.
+With the fear and stress she was experiencing, her clothes were completely soaked in places.
 Sweat dripped from her face, having had no idea how difficult the short distance to her room would become.

 Suddenly the clouds broke!
 There wasn’t rain first, there was immediate hail falling!

 “Ho no…” she again jumped, frantically grabbing the railing, keeping herself from falling with the sudden burst of the intense sound of the hail.

 She moved slowly while the wind again hit the house.

 “Just put it back… if you forget this, they’d wonder why it’s missing…” she forced herself moving to the wall again.